A nice mix of Metroivania and Rogue-lite. Plus, cute owls to throw at enemies!

 Eagle Island invites you on a dangerously cute island, for a mix between rogue-lite and Metroidvania.
 This sentence just ticked all the right boxes for me, as I play a lot of action platformers, Metroidvanias and rogue-lites.
 Let’s see whether Eagle Island is a convincing blend of these popular genres!

 Pretty action platformers are plentiful, there are so many that it’s hard for any of them to seduce players without a unique twist.
 Eagle Island’s unique spin on the formula is its combat system, putting us in the shoes of a falconer that does not attack directly but rather launches an owl named Koji at unsuspecting enemies.
 Holding the attack button can pause our falconer mid-air, letting us aim carefully in 8 directions.
 This doesn’t work with the mouse, so I strongly suggest that you use a gamepad, and it is even better if you are proficient with the D-Pad.
+(Edit: I was wrong, it is possible to aim at 360° if you dig under “Game tweaks” in the options menu, and the mouse can be activated under “Accessibility”).
 The bird doesn’t have a huge range, and it doesn’t come back instantly if you missed, so you need to be careful and deliberate.
 On the other hand, if you hit a target, then you can immediately reuse the owl and chain attack.
 While it’s not very complicated, it requires skill to combo effectively.
 Why would you want to combo?
 Because it’s a way to regenerate health.
 However, it is so hard to pull off that you won’t be able to do it all that often.

 A challenge for everyone